-[X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018
+ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\\ to \\\\\\

-Commission file number 0-13358

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

-CAPITAL CITY BANK GROUP, INC. 401(k) Plan

-(Exact name of the plan)

-B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:
+(Mark One) [X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended December 31, 2020 OR [] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE OF 1934 ACT to For the transition period from Commission file number 0-13358 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: CAPITAL CITY BANK GROUP, INC. 401(k) Plan (Exact name of the plan) B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

-Capital City Bank Group, Inc. 217 North Monroe Street Tallahassee, Florida 32301
+Capital City Bank Group,

+Inc217 North Monroe Tithatassee, Florida 32301